 * M.M. in Piano Performance, Cincinnati Conservatory of Music (studies with the Pridonoffs and Richard Morris)

-* add'l training with Gail Niwa (1st female winner of the Gina Bachauer competition), and Sondra Tammam, master Taubman teacher
+* add'l private study with Gail Niwa (1st female winner of Juilliard's Gina Bachauer competition), and Sondra Tammam, master Taubman teacher

-* further piano pedagogy instruction with renowned "teacher of teachers" Irina Gorin (Gorin Piano Pedagogy Course I)
+* further piano pedagogy instruction with renowned "teacher of teachers" Irina Gorin (Gorin Piano Pedagogy Course I), autumn of 2020

 * Two-time competition winner- the Tufts Concerto Competition (open to all instrumentalists in the university) and the Elizabeth V. Tischler Piano Competition